 The description of the radiosity model that follows is based on the original radiosity system developed by Goral (for more information, see reference [5]).
 The radiosity method is based on a simple model of energy transfer.
-On each surface in a model the amount of energy that is given off is comprised of the energy that the surface emits internally, plus the amount of energy that is reflected off the surface.

 The amount of energy that is reflected off the surface can further be characterized by the product of the amount of energy incident on the surface and the reflectivity constant of the surface.